Smith & Wesson: Acquisition

 On May 11, 2001, Saf-T-Hammer Corporation acquired Smith & Wesson Corp. from Tomkins plc for US$15 million, a fraction of the US$112 million originally paid by Tomkins.
 Saf-T-Hammer assumed US$30 million in debt, bringing the total purchase price to US$45 million.
 Saf-T-Hammer, a manufacturer of firearms locks and other safety products, purchased the company with the intention of incorporating its line of security products into all Smith & Wesson firearms in compliance with the 2000 agreement.

-The acquisition of Smith & Wesson was chiefly brokered by Saf-T-Hammer President Bob Scott, who had left Smith & Wesson in 1999 because of a disagreement with Tomkins' policies.
+The acquisition of Smith & Wesson was chiefly brokered by Saf-T-Hammer President Bob Scott, who had left Smith & Wesson in 1999 because of a disagreement with Tomkins's policies.
 After the purchase, Scott became the president of Smith & Wesson to guide the 157-year-old company back to its former standing in the market.

 On February 15, 2002, the name of the newly formed entity was changed to Smith & Wesson Holding Corporation.

 Post-acquisition

 In 2006, Smith & Wesson refocused its marketing on big box retailers, according to Smith & Wesson CEO Mike Golden in a 2008 conference call with investors.

 On November 7, 2016, Smith & Wesson Holding Corporation changed its name to American Outdoor Brands Corporation.
 The next years saw increased scrutiny by some due to the use of its firearms in mass shootings such as the 2018 Stoneman Douglas High School shooting, in which a Smith & Wesson AR-15 style rifle, the semi-automatic M&P15 was used.
-The same weapon was used in the 2015 San Bernardino attack, as well as the 2012 Aurora, Colorado shooting.
+The same weapon was used in the 2015 San Bernardino attack, as well as the 2012 Aurora, Colorado, shooting.

 In 2017, Smith & Wesson saw a severe contraction in its sales as units shipped to distributors and retailers declined 38.3%.
 The company was forced to lay off one-fourth of its manufacturing workforce.

 On August 24, 2020, American Outdoor Brands was spun-off from Smith & Wesson, with S&W retaining the stock ticker SWBI and American Outdoor Brands becoming a new publicly traded company on the NASDAQ as American Outdoor Brands, Inc.